 Personal injury protection (PIP) is an important part of your auto insurance if you live in Florida.
 Understanding the rules around PIP coverage is essential if you were injured in an accident and need financial compensation for your injuries.
 Miami car accident lawyer Prosper Shaked discusses what personal injury protection is and what it covers in case of a car accident.
-For help with your car accident injury case, contact The Law Offices of Prosper Shaked today to schedule a free consultation on your potential case.
+For help with your car accident injury case, contact Prosper Shaked Accident Injury Attorneys PA today to schedule a free consultation on your potential case.

 What Does PIP Cover in Florida?